Greater Côa Valley Artist Residency

-Working closely with local communities in the Côa Valley, the ecological artist, Antony Lyons, and archaeologist, Bárbara Carvalho, will explore this rich riverine landscape.
-Collaborative investigations by day and night will aim to uncover the woven geographies of water, people, forests, animals, soil and stone.
-Participatory tracking, characterised by movement and fluidity, will reflect on the nature of pathways and time – imagining futures where both biodiversity and communities can flourish.
-Our processes and resulting artworks will include acoustic field-recordings, diverse voices, music, song, poetry, data sonifications and moving-image.
+Working closely with local communities in the Côa Valley, the ecological artist, Antony Lyons, and archaeologist, Bárbara Carvalho, will explore this impressive riverine landscape.
+Collaborative investigations by day and night aim to reveal the interwoven, entangled geographies of water, people, forests, animals, soil and stone.
+Embracing movement and fluidity, we will reflect on the spirit-of-place and layers of time – imagining futures where both biodiversity and communities can flourish.
+Our processes and resulting artworks will include acoustic field-recordings, diverse voices/memories, music-based data sonifications, photography and moving-image.

-These experiences will culminate in a co-created ‘Wild Côa Symphony’ – an imaginative video-sonic work which will be a poetic window into a place of healing and repair for people and ecologies.
-The resulting immersive experience will invite audiences to contemplate possible futures and to discover the multiple entangled flows of the Côa geo/biosphere.
+The project will culminate in a co-created ‘Wild Côa Symphony’.
+Involving the entire journey of the Côa River, the work will be an impressionistic video-sonic and poetic window into a place of healing and repair for people and ecologies.
+The resulting immersive experience will invite audiences to contemplate possible futures and to discover the multiple entangled flows of the Côa Valley bioregion.

 Antony Lyons is an ecological artist, working in transitional landscapes.
 Focusing on deep explorations of natural and cultural fluxes of knowledge, stories and inspirations, he seeks to activate fresh insights and connections.
 Lyons uses field-recordings, dialogues and archival sources to create film-poems and installations.
 He has frequently worked with rivers and coasts, as well as ecological recovery zones.